GravityWolfNotAmused/SpawnLoadout/README.md

 | |Using one space will allow you to specify that it is a quantity item, and how many should be in it's stack.|Rag 4|
 |/|Seperates the attachment with the attachments for that attachment.
 The battery is an attachment for the scope.|AKM#ak_suppressor#ak_woodbttstck_black#ak_railhndgrd#pso1optic/battery9v|

-**Notes:**
+### Notes READ!!!!!:
-If you wish to set a quantity item, and a slot you must specify the slot before the quantity amount.
-An example of this would be:
+**If you wish to set a quantity item, and a slot you must specify the slot before the quantity amount.
+An example of this would be:**

 ```
 Rag-5 4
 ```